 - Expensive portable drum set

-Up next for review we have the Pearl Compact Traveler Kit, and this is a mini drum set pairing consisting of a slim 18” kick drum and a 10” snare drum that offers space-saving functionality and impressive sounds.
+The Pearl Compact Traveler Kit is a mini drum set pairing consisting of a slim 18” kick drum and a 10” snare drum that offers space-saving functionality and impressive sounds.

 The Pearl Compact Traveler kit is one of the smallest drum kits reviewed.
 It is designed with performance in mind, and this mini drum kit produces surprisingly full sounds.